Sneakernet: Cuba

 El Paquete Semanal is a roughly 1TB compilation of media, distributed weekly throughout Cuba via portable hard drives and USB memory sticks.

 Iran

-A weekly data dump compilation collected through the satellite system Toosheh.
+Iran has access to a weekly data dump compilation collected through the satellite system Toosheh.

 North Korea

 North Korean dissidents have been known to smuggle flash drives filled with western movies and television shows.

 Pakistan

 The May 2011 raid of Osama bin Laden's compound in Abbottabad, Pakistan, revealed that he used a series of USB thumb drives to store his email drafts.
 A courier of his would then take the saved emails to a nearby Internet cafe and send them out to the desired recipients.